venu1807/Machine-Learning-Laboratory/README.md

 # Laboratory for Machine Learning

-This is a repository for variuos machine learning concepts which I have learnt during my machine learning lab sessions.
+This is a repository for various machine learning concepts which I have learnt during my machine learning lab sessions.
 It consists of following topics:

 * Basics of Python Language